Finding Solace In Solitude: How To Deal with Being Lonely As An Introvert In 11 Ways

 While solitude can be enjoyable and recharging, prolonged periods of isolation can lead to feelings of loneliness and disconnection.
 So, how to deal with loneliness?

-When battling with loneliness, you need to review your boundaries and reconsider where your threshold for social engagement lies.
+When it comes to introverts and loneliness, you need to review your boundaries and reconsider where your threshold for social engagement lies.
 You might have to work on bringing a balance between your need for solitude and companionship.

 We will now talk about how to deal with loneliness as an introvert at length.
 Keep reading!